Philosophy - Linda Meyer Mediation

 A Personal Note from Linda Meyer

-The process I use to reach resolution has undergone much change over the years.
+The process I use to reach resolution has undergone many changes over the years.
 It has evolved as a result of my clients’ needs, my own personal growth and a changing marketplace where mediation has become a staple in the litigation process.
 I look at each case individually, considering the players and the history and let the lawyers decide if a joint session or private meetings and shuttle diplomacy will be most effective.
-I have learned that I can work on the emotional and personal considerations in either format to move clients toward a reasoned settlement.
+I have learned that I can work on the legal, emotional and personal considerations in either format to move clients toward a reasoned settlement.